Botanical Name: Celosia argentea var. plumosa

 Fertilizer: Feed monthly with a high-phosphorous water-soluble fertilizer, diluted by half.

 Propagation: Easy to grow from seeds.
 Sow celosia seeds indoors 6 to 8 weeks before the last frost.
 Seeds need to be above 70°F/21°C to germinate; use a seedling heat mat for best results.
 You can expect seeds to germinate in about 10 days.
-Waiting for these beauties to bloom takes more patients -- expect to wait another 8 to 10 weeks for the flowers.
+Waiting for these beauties to bloom takes more patience -- expect to wait another 8 to 10 weeks for the flowers.